mui/mui-x/docs/data/date-pickers/date-time-picker/date-time-picker.md

 # Date Time Picker

-<p class="description">Combined date & time picker.</p>
+<p class="description">This component combines the date & time pickers.</p>

-This component combines the date & time pickers.
 It allows the user to select both date and time with the same control.

 Note that this component is the [DatePicker](/x/react-date-pickers/date-picker/) and [TimePicker](/x/react-date-pickers/time-picker/) component combined, so any of these components' props can be passed to the DateTimePicker.